valdojoao/MasterThesis/README.md

 <br> Failure on significantly occluded faces, if the eyes are occluded, the detector fails

 Other important milestones of my thesis were:<br>
-a) Development of an algorithm able to determine the best histogram equalization function to apply on each specific scenario.<br>
+a) Development of an algorithm able to determine the best histogram equalization to apply on each specific scenario.<br>
 b) Optimization of OpenCV object detect function<br>
 c) Improvement of OpenCV parallel implementation<br>
 d) Detailed study on the reasons why the Viola-Jones Algorithm may not allow multi-core platforms (CPUs and GPUs) to be exploited at their full capacity and propose solutions able to solve this issue.